Eagles Explorer Program

 - Establish connections with other LHU students, staff, faculty and the community

-- Become familiar with important services offered by the Institute for International Studies and cooperating offices
+- Become familiar with important services offered by the Center for Global Engagement and cooperating offices

 - Recognize their rights and responsibilities under United States law in order to remain in status and an active student at LHU